unimer/Leaf-Recognition/README.md

 <h2> Usage </h2>

 <p> To use this program, call match.m as matlab/octave function;
-The function match doesn't take any arguments;
+The function match doesn't take any arguments.

-Calling match.m function will open window for file selection;
+Calling match.m function will open window for file selection.

-After selecting input file for comparison program will calculate differences between input image and database image.
+After selecting input file for comparison program will calculate differences between input leaf image and images from data-set.
-Then it will print name of file(image) with smallest difference; </p>
+Then it will print name of file(image) with smallest difference </p>